Course & Schedule Information

 Note: Courses Numbered 4999 and below are open only to Undergraduate Students

-LDT 2015 Introduction to Instructional Technology 2 Cr.
+LDT 2015 Introduction to Learning Design and Technology 3 Cr.

 Overview of the field of Learning Design & Technology, including career options; academic, practical, and professional preparation.
 Students develop a Plan of Work for their program.
 May be taken prior to admission to Instructional Technology.